 BGIA Welcomes a New Associate Member

-The British Golf Industry Association (BGIA) is delighted to welcome Women & Golf as a new associate member.
+The British Golf Industry Association (BGIA) is delighted to welcome the Ladies European Tour (LET) as a new associate member.

 Companies related to the golf industry, that are not directly engaged in the manufacture, wholesaling and/or distribution of golf products and services can all become associate members of the BGIA.

-The BGIA has already committed to raising the profile of women’s golf by part funding fellow BGIA Associate members the Ladies European Tour’s initiative to implement a women and girls development plan centred on the Ladies European Masters (LEM).
-After becoming involved in this project (through its Grow Golf Fund) to develop increased participation levels for women and girls in golf, enabling Women & Golf to become BGIA associate members seemed the next logical step.
-For further information about Women and Golf please visit http://www.womenandgolf.com
+The BGIA has already committed to the LET by part funding its initiative to implement a women and girls development plan centred on the Ladies European Masters (LEM), which took place at The Buckinghamshire in July 2015.
+The BGIA contributed toward this initiative via its Grow Golf Fund with the expectation that the plan would lead to increased participation levels for women and girls.
+After becoming involved in this LET project, enabling the LET to become BGIA associate members seemed the next logical step.
+For further information about the Grow Golf Fund please visit www.bgia.org.uk/growgolf

 Nigel Freemantle, BGIA Chairman said “The BGIA is committed to positioning ourselves at the heart of golf and we can only do this by working with key organisations such as the LET.
 Having the LET as part of the BGIA will help us better reflect the views of the entire industry and assist us in uniting together to grow the game of golf.
 We look forward to working closely with our latest member”.